-25. The Internal Revenue Code of 1986 is the name of the current tax code.
+25. The Internal Revenue Code of 1986 is the name of the current income tax code of the United States of America.

 AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-04 Describe the legislative process as it pertains to taxation.
 Level of Difficulty: 1 Easy Topic: Tax Law Sources